 23 “Then the master told his servant, ‘Go out to the roads and country lanes and compel them to come in, so that my house will be full.
 24 I tell you, not one of those who were invited will get a taste of my banquet.’”
 (Luke 14:15-24)

-But we soon learn there is another unexpected twist in His teaching.
+But we soon learn there is another unexpected twist.
 Very few of the guests actually wanted to come, instead they made excuses so they would not have to go!
-And look at how unreasonable the excuses are!
+And look at how unreasonable the excuses are.
 Who would buy oxen without trying them out for a test before he bought them?
 Who would buy a field without already looking it over first?
 No, these excuses revealed the true intentions of the hearts of the guests – they were not interested in entering the Kingdom of God but had other interests instead.

 Just when we think that perhaps the will of the Master will be frustrated with none or few attending the banquet there is yet another twist.
 Now the ‘unlikely’ people, those who we all dismiss in our minds as being unworthy of being invited to a great celebration, those who are in “streets and alleys” and far-away “roads and country lanes”, who are “poor, crippled, blind and lame” – the very people we often stay away from – they get invitations to the banquet.
 The invitations to this banquet go much further, and cover more people than you and I would have thought possible.
 The Master of the Banquet wants people there and will even invite those we ourselves would not invite into our house.